-The following On-Line Learning Modules are completed by students prior to the first clinical placement unit.
+The following On-Line Learning Modules are completed by students prior to the first clinical placement unit and uploaded to Synergy for verification.

 Toronto Academic Health Science Network Education Committee (TAHSNe)

 Hand Hygiene Module

 • The Hand Hygiene Module teaches students how to perform proper hand hygiene in order to decrease the spread of infections in a healthcare/school environment.